Pathways and Trails Masterplan

 The project would allow people to walk safely in this scenic area!

-Walker almost 2 years ago
+Walker over 2 years ago

 I am in support of Butler Creek Trail being a priority for further development.
 As Missoula's population keeps growing/expanding - especially to the north - there will be increased demand and use of this area.
 Currently, the trail that does exist is not safe or comfortable for recreational use - especially with young children.
 There absolutely should be safe pedestrian access to Desmet School from the neighborhood in closest proximity to the school (West Pointe), as well.
 A donor is willing to give land for this project, and a local development group has $140k in grant funding available to support this project.

-Hollie Timmons almost 2 years ago
+Hollie Timmons over 2 years ago

 I live in the West Pointe neighborhood and although I dont regularly walk along butler creek road myself I think a trail is imperative.
 There have been many times when driving home there are pedestrians walking right on the road as there is no where else to be and if there is oncoming traffic its very dangerous.
 There are a LOT of walkers in our neighborhood and I think given that the project already has grant funding it needs to be prioritized to ensure those walking are safe.

-H. Marlatt almost 2 years ago
+H. Marlatt over 2 years ago

 We live off Butler Creek Road.
 From previous comments and activities, there is strong support for the trail here.
 There is a significant and increasingly safety need.
 At the same time, it is a beautiful area for walking, running and biking and would be a valuable addition to Missoula County’s recreational system Please prioritize the development of this trail.

-L sherman almost 2 years ago
+L sherman over 2 years ago

 Hello,